forta-network/starter-kits/scam-detector-py/README.md

 - ATTACK-DETECTOR-ICE-PHISHING
   - Fired when alert combination is observed that points to an ice phishing attack

-  - Severity is always set to "critical"
-  - Type is always set to "exploit"
-  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-    - attacker_address: string
-    - start_date: date str (%Y-%m-%d)
-    - end_date: date str (%Y-%m-%d)
-    - involved_addresses_x: string
-    - involved_alert_id_x: string
-    - involved_alert_hashes_x: string
+- ATTACK-DETECTOR-WASH-TRADE
-  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
-  - Note: the detection bot will only alert once per EOA observed
+  - Fired when a NFT wash trade has been observed

 - ATTACK-DETECTOR-FRAUDULENT-SEAPORT-ORDER
   - Fired when alert combination is observed that points to an fraudulent seaport order
-  - Severity is always set to "critical"
-  - Type is always set to "exploit"
-  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-    - attacker_address: string
-    - start_date: date str (%Y-%m-%d)
-    - end_date: date str (%Y-%m-%d)
-    - involved_addresses_x: string
-    - involved_alert_id_x: string
-    - involved_alert_hashes_x: string
-  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
-  - Note: the detection bot will only alert once per EOA observed

 - ATTACK-DETECTOR-SOCIAL-ENG-NATIVE-ICE-PHISHING
   - Fired when alert combination is observed that points to an native ice phishing involving social engineering techniques (e.g. SecurityUpdate() function sig in the input data field)
-  - Severity is always set to "critical"
-  - Type is always set to "exploit"
-  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-    - attacker_address: string
-    - start_date: date str (%Y-%m-%d)
-    - end_date: date str (%Y-%m-%d)
-    - involved_addresses_x: string
-    - involved_alert_id_x: string
-    - involved_alert_hashes_x: string
-  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
-  - Note: the detection bot will only alert once per EOA observed

 - ATTACK-DETECTOR-1
 - Fired when alert combination is observed that points to attack on chain that spans the 4 stages of an attack (funding, preparaiton, exploitation, and money laundering) Many of the alerts here point to rug pulls and rake tokens.
-  - Severity is always set to "critical"
-  - Type is always set to "exploit"
-  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-    - attacker_address: string
-    - start_date: date str (%Y-%m-%d)
-    - end_date: date str (%Y-%m-%d)
-    - involved_addresses_x: string
-    - involved_alert_id_x: string
-    - involved_alert_hashes_x: string
-  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
-  - Note: the detection bot will only alert once per EOA observed

 - ATTACK-DETECTOR-ADDRESS-POISONING
 - Fired when alert combination is observed that points to address poisoning attack

 - Severity is always set to "critical"
 - Type is always set to "exploit"
 - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
   - attacker_address: string
   - start_date: date str (%Y-%m-%d)
   - end_date: date str (%Y-%m-%d)
   - involved_addresses_x: string
   - involved_alert_id_x: string
   - involved_alert_hashes_x: string
 - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
 - Note: the detection bot will only alert once per EOA observed

 - ATTACK-DETECTOR-ICE-PHISHING-FALSE-POSITIVE
   - Fired when an FP has been identified